conrado-l/pf-object-viewer/README.md

 * I thought about using the TreeView for the Object Detail but it looks to hacky for a "normal user" of course.

-* The router-link can't be accesed right now with right click or 3rd click, since it needs to be an <a>.
+* The router-link can't be accesed right now with right click or 3rd click, since it needs to be an anchor tag.

 * I added a plugin for using Vuetify's toasts easily, it should be added globally but its local now.

 * Since I didn't have the time because of my current work, there are several things that can and must be improved.
-They are indicated with the "TODO:" keyword, and they are in the "Must do improvments" card in the Trello board.
+They are indicated with the "TODO:" keyword, and they are in the "Must do improvements" card in the Trello board.

 * I was going to build a json-server Docker image but I didn't have the time to do it and I still lack experience with Docker, even though I know the basics.
 I'm always learning and improving.